- About Us

 Favorite places to run: Cascades and Chuckanuts for sure, but also running to explore a new place, big view or special wildness.
-Favorite workout: Getting a run in without injuring myself, again!
-Favorite shoe and sock?
-Nike Wildhorse and Feetures Elite socks Typical run distance: 4-6 miles Great running memory: Chain Lakes Trail near Mt.
-Baker with Genevie and her dad, Gale
+I’m preparing for: Summer hiking and camping in the Cascades.
+Favorite workout: Long repeats on the Interurban (the Urb) Trail.
+Favorite shoe and sock: Hoka Speedgoat and Feetures socks.
+Great running memory: Chain Lakes Trail near Mt.
+Baker with Genevie and her dad, Gale.

 About Me: Originally from New Jersey I have come to realize that the Pacific northwest fits me best, and I have traded the pavement for the trails as my surface of choice.
 I’ve had a pretty extensive running history starting from when I was an 8th grader and I’ve been running ever since.
 I’ve completed 10 road marathons, including the Bellingham Bay, Chicago, and Boston, but what has become my favorite race is the Chuckanut 50k.
 Favorite Shoe: I’ve had to many to pick just one!
 But the standouts would be the Nike Pegasus, Salomon Sense Pro, and Hoka Speed Instinct.
 Why I Run: I find that it is while I’m running that I am the most creative and clear in thought.
 Running has been a great escape for me during some of my most stressful times.
 There’s nothing that can beat a couple hours in the trails to decompress and clear my mind!

 I was born and raised here in Bellingham!
 I grew up playing soccer, basketball, and started running when I was in the 8th grade at Fairhaven Middle School.
 I ran at Sehome High School for cross country and track and got lucky enough to continue my competitive career at Washington State University.
 Now I’m back home and looking forward to getting back out on the Bellingham trails and reconnecting with the running community that I grew up around!